SheathedBlade/The-World-of-Luciradis/content/Characters/Driardos Malairse.md

 ## Confidential Information
 *This is information newly discovered about Driardos Malairse by the Wareylt Labs incident response team.*

-Driardos Malairse is revealed to be the very manifestation of the Concept of the [[Protean Concepts#The Seer|Seer]], as well as his true name as a mortal in ancient times.
+Driardos Malairse is revealed to be the very manifestation of the Concept of the [[Empyrean Concepts#The Seer|Seer]], as well as his true name as a mortal in ancient times.
 Driardos was also the first and only Arcis Princeps of the Luxor Citadel, as his hatred for all the Concepts fueled his Avatar to become functionally immortal.
 In all his Avatars, Driardos was the prevailing personality, completely blocking out whoever the Avatar was before their awakening.
 This allowed Driardos to keep ruling the [[Luxor Citadel]] under a different guise.

 Driardos' goal is the same as it was during **the Scarring**: to gain complete and total control across Luciradis.